mufflyt/tyler/README.md

 ```

 ### Data: 'tyler::ACOG_Districts'
+The American College of Obstetricians and Gynecologists (ACOG) is a professional organization representing obstetricians and gynecologists in the United States.
+ACOG divides its membership into various geographical regions known as "ACOG Districts."
+Because there are single-state ACOG Districts (e.g., California, Texas, Florida) we also need to use US Census Bureau subdivisions.
+Subdivisions are important for census and statistical purposes because they help organize and categorize population data at the local level.
 This is a dataframe of state names, ACOG Districts, US Census Bureau Subregions, and state abbreviations.
 ```r
 acog_districts <- tyler::ACOG_Districts
 tyler::ACOG_Districts